Retirement Accounts

 Knowledgeable Bankruptcy Lawyer Guiding Alabama Residents

 When you file for Chapter 7 bankruptcy, some of your assets will be sold, and the proceeds received from the sales will be used to repay your unsecured creditors.
 Unsecured creditors are those to whom you owe debts that are not secured by any property.
 It can be challenging for some debtors to lose their property and assets in this way.
 However, you do receive a certain amount of protection for your property and assets in the form of bankruptcy exemptions.
 One category of exemptions is retirement accounts.
-In order to understand the effect of bankruptcy on your finances, an Alabama bankruptcy attorney at Grainger Legal Services can explain this group of exemptions to you and advise you on how it may be useful for your situation.
+In order to understand the effect of bankruptcy on your finances, an Alabama bankruptcy attorney at Grainger Hawley & Shinbaum, LLC can explain this group of exemptions to you and advise you on how it may be useful for your situation.

 Exemptions for Retirement Accounts